henry2004y/KeyNotes/contents/kinetic.md

 ## Derivation of the Fluid Equations

 This has been repeated multiple times.

+The fluid equations we have been using are simply moments of the Boltzmann equation.
+The lowest moment is obtained by integrating @eq:vlasov with $\mathbf{F}$ specialized to the Lorentz force:

 The energy equation derivation can be found in [An introductory guide to fluid models with anisotropic temperatures](https://arxiv.org/abs/1901.09354).

 ## Plasma Oscillations and Landau Damping {#sec:landau}